-I'm a co-founder of SYSTEM Sounds, a sci-art outreach project that converts the rhythm and harmony of the cosmos into music and sound.
-Our work has been featured in The New York Times, and we frequently collaborate with NASA.
+I'm a physics lecturer at the University of Toronto and co-founder of SYSTEM Sounds, a sci-art outreach project that converts the rhythm and harmony of the cosmos into music and sound.
+Our work has been featured in The New York Times and in Calm, and we frequently collaborate with NASA.

-I recently created the sound-based planetarium show Our Musical Universe that takes the audience on an audio tour of the cosmos from the night sky all the way out to the edge of the observable universe.
+I created the sound-based planetarium show Our Musical Universe that takes the audience on an audio tour of the cosmos from the night sky all the way out to the edge of the observable universe.
 It features music and sounds created with a variety of astronomical systems and is accessible to the visually impaired.

 In 2020 I launched My Starry Night which lets you gift someone the light and music of the stars as they appeared on any night, from any place.
 I recently began a collaboration with Ultrahuman, a global health and fitness platform.

 Watch my TED Talk to listen to learn about the deep connection between music and astronomy.